Embeddings & Vector Databases

 What Are Embeddings and Vector Databases?

 Embeddings are numerical representations of text (or images) that capture meaning.
 Similar content produces similar vectors — numbers that are close together in a high-dimensional space.
-That property enables semantic search: find things that mean something, not just things that contain certain words.
-Vector databases store these vectors and retrieve the nearest neighbors quickly.
-They are the storage layer for RAG, recommendations, and similarity search.
+That property enables semantic search: find things by meaning, not just by matching words.
+Vector databases store these vectors and retrieve the nearest matches quickly.
+They're the storage layer for RAG, recommendations, and similarity search.

-Think of embeddings as GPS coordinates for meaning.
-"Dog" and "puppy" are close; "dog" and "tax return" are far.
-The database finds what is near your query.
+Think of embeddings as coordinates for meaning.
+"Dog" and "puppy" are close together; "dog" and "tax return" are far apart.
+The database finds what's near your query.

 Embeddings: Turning Meaning Into Numbers